Last Updated on

-If Grapevine, TX is the Christmas Capital, then her white house would be the Gaylord Texan Resort and Spa.
-The opulent beauty of the Gaylord Texan lights up over the holidays, transforming this grand lady into a shimmering jewel adorned with 1.5 million holiday lights.
+If Grapevine is the Christmas Capital of Texas, then her White House is the Gaylord Texan Resort and Spa.
+The opulent beauty of the Gaylord Texan lights up over the holidays, transforming into a shimmering jewel adorned with over a million holiday lights.
 It’s truly a sight to behold.

-Where else can you spend all day riding water slides in 84 degree water, then watch snow fall INDOORS, dine inside a gingerbread house, and go to bed in a tent cabin?
+Don’t miss SNOWLAND!
+Where else can you spend all day riding water slides in 84 degree water, then watch snow fall indoors, dine inside a life sized gingerbread house, and go to bed in a tent cabin?
 That’s right, at the Great Wolf Lodge – Grapevine, you can have your Christmas pudding and eat it too.
-If you’re looking for a fun way to spend your winter break with the kids, a night or two at the Great Wolf Lodge during the holidays will undoubtedly be a treat leaving your kids begging for more.
-During our trip to Grapevine, our stay at the Great Wolf Lodge was easily the highlight of the trip for my 6-year-old.
-He could have stayed in their amazing water park all week.
-And, he’s not comparing all the puny gingerbread houses he sees back at home to the the life-sized gingerbread house he saw under construction at the Great Wolf Lodge.
+If you’re looking for a fun way to spend your winter break with the kids, a night or two at the Great Wolf Lodge will leave your kids begging for more.

-Grapevine, Texas isn’t called the Christmas Capital for no reason.
+Grapevine, Texas isn’t called the Christmas Capital of Texas for nothing!
 There seems to be an endless list of special performances, parades, Santa meetings, and holiday train rides.
+Highlights include the Carol of Lights on November 25th, the Grapevine Christmas Passport Elf Adventure, and a ride on the Grapevine Vintage Railroad’s North Pole Express.
 For a full listing of all the festivities, dates, and times, visit the Grapevine Christmas Capital website.